AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/utils_module_guide.rst

 * The number of labeled objects

 .. hint::
-    Check the `notebooks` folder for examples of plots to make using the statistics csv file.
+    Check the ``notebooks`` folder for examples of plots using the statistics CSV file.

 Source code
 ___________